-- 3.1.1 they have new information which was for good reason not available at Stage 2 and this information is essential to the complaint; OR - 3.1.2 the University failed to follow the procedures at Stage 2 and this has significantly disadvantaged them. - 3.2 The Head of Academic Appeals and Student Complaints will acknowledge receipt of the Stage 3 form normally within 5 working days; inform the Vice-President (Education) for academic related matters or conduct of staff in the faculties or the Chief Operating Officer for Service related matters or staff in Professional Services; and act as the Stage 3 Investigator unless otherwise directed by the Vice-President (Education) or Chief Operating Officer. - 3.3 The Stage 3 Investigator will initially consider whether either of the grounds in paragraph 3.1 appears to have been met with reference only to the documentation before them.
+- 3.1.1 they have new information which was for good reason not available at Stage 2 and this information is essential to the complaint; OR - 3.1.2 the University failed to follow the procedures at Stage 2 and this has significantly disadvantaged them. - 3.2 The Head of Academic Appeals and Student Complaints will acknowledge receipt of the Stage 3 form normally within 5 working days; inform the Vice-President (Education) for academic related matters or conduct of staff in the faculties or the Chief Operating Officer for Service related matters or staff in Professional Services; and act as the Stage 3 Investigator unless otherwise directed by the Vice-President

+(Education) or Chief Operating Officer.

+- 3.3 The Stage 3 Investigator will initially consider whether either of the grounds in paragraph 3.1 appears to have been met with reference only to the documentation before them.
 If the Stage 3 Investigator considers that none of the grounds have been met, they should inform the student of this decision and the reasons for the decision normally within 15 working days and issue a Completion of Procedures letter to the student. - 3.4 If following this initial review, the Stage 3 Investigator determines that the grounds in 3.1 appear to have been met, they will conduct an impartial review of the complaint itself, reviewing the way in which the matter was investigated and the responses given.
 This review may be conducted with reference to the documentation or by contacting the student or any other relevant person to discuss the complaint.
-The Stage 3 Investigator may seek further information from any party involved in the earlier reviews and may consult with senior colleagues responsible for the area under review, if thought appropriate. - 3.5 Following the review in 3.4, the Stage 3 Investigator may decide: - 3.5.1 to refer the complaint to an earlier stage of the Procedure for a further review; or - 3.5.2 that following a full review of the matter under clause 3.4, one or both of the grounds in 3.1 were not met by the student and the outcome of stage 2 is upheld; or - 3.5.3 one or both of the grounds have been met and would have changed the outcome of stage 2.
+The Stage 3 Investigator may seek further information from any party involved in the earlier reviews and may consult with senior colleagues responsible for the area under review, if thought appropriate. - 3.5 Following the review in 3.4, the Stage 3 Investigator may decide: - 3.5.1 to refer the complaint back to Stage 2 for a further review, in which case the stage 3 investigator may indicate the scope of the review, whether the case should be referred to the original Stage 2 investigator and whether the report should be presented to the original Dean or nominee.
+The case will then proceed from Section B Regulation 2.4 above; or - 3.5.2 that following a full review of the matter under clause 3.4, one or both of the grounds in 3.1 were not met by the student and the outcome of stage 2 is upheld; or - 3.5.3 one or both of the grounds have been met and would have changed the outcome of stage 2.
 An alternative resolution may be proposed to the student. - 3.6 The Stage 3 Report will give reasons for the decision in 3.3 or 3.5.
-In the case of a full review as set out in 3.4, the Stage 3 Report will be sent to the student normally within 30 working days of the receipt of the Stage 3 Form. - 3.7 The student must be kept informed if any delays occur in the process. - 3.8 The decision made by the Stage 3 Investigator under 3.3, or 3.5 is final.
-At this point the internal procedures are completed and a Completion of Procedures letter will be issued to the student.
+In the case of a full review as set out in 3.4, the Stage 3 Report will be sent to the student normally within 30 working days of the receipt of the Stage 3 Form. - 3.7 The student must be kept informed if any delays occur in the process. - 3.8 With the exception of 3.5.1, the decision made by the Stage 3 Investigator under 3.3, or 3.5 is final.
+At this point the internal procedures are completed and a Completion of Procedures letter will be issued to the student in the case of rejected complaints.